geoqiao/ipynb_to_py/README.md

 ## How to use
 1. Install the dependencies on your python env.
 2. Open your favourite Terminal.
-3. run `python main.py` and past your Folder Path
+3. run `python main.py` and paste your Folder Path

 ## LICENSE